 It’s also quite clear, based on John Sun’s statement, that 8×8 Inc places great value on consumer trust — hence their emphasis on global redundancies that guarantee reliability.
 With so many data and support centers around the world, downtime seems unlikely.

-If you’re not satisfied with what 8×8 has to offer, you should review our coverage of the best office phone systems available right now.
+If you’re not satisfied with what 8×8 has to offer, you should review our coverage of the best business phone systems available right now.
 It covers all the best options and includes key information that’s crucial to serving your customers better.